openlibhums/janeway/docs/source/dev/lando.rst

 On Safari, a cached HSTS policy can also cause the browser to reopen the same hostname over ``https`` even after you saved the ``http`` version as a bookmark.
-If that happens, remove the stored website data for the domain and then reopen the ``http`` URL:
+If that happens, close the current tab first, then remove the stored website data and reopen the ``http`` URL in a new tab or window:

 1. Open ``Safari`` -> ``Settings``.
 2. Go to ``Privacy``.
 3. Click ``Manage Website Data...``.
-4. Search for ``janeway.lndo.site``.
+4. Search for ``lndo.site``.
-5. Remove the stored entry and reopen ``http://janeway.lndo.site/``.
+5. Remove the stored entry while the ``janeway.lndo.site`` tab is closed.
+6. Open ``http://janeway.lndo.site/`` again in a new tab or window.

 ``janeway.lndo.site`` does not resolve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~